-The first of its kind, Pond Engineering's integrated Argon Triple Point cell and maintenance system allows users to realize this ITS-90 Fixed Point according to NIST Technical Note 1265 for cryogenic fixed points with an uncertainty better than 0.35 mK when used with quartz envelope long stem or capsule Standard Platinum Resistance Thermometer (SPRTs).
+First introduced in 1996, Pond Engineering's integrated Argon Triple Point cell and maintenance system allows users to realize this ITS-90 Fixed Point according to NIST Technical Note 1265 for cryogenic fixed points with an uncertainty better than 0.35 mK when used with quartz envelope long stem or capsule Standard Platinum Resistance Thermometer (SPRTs).

 The sealed cryogenic cell contains approximately 1.7 moles of .999 999 pure Argon.
 Rapid cool down, freeze and stabilization times coupled with integrated system prompts help users realize the point quickly and easily.
 Microprocessor-based controls give the user access to realization functions, system setpoints, sensor calibration functions and system variables.

-Since the defined Triple Point conditions can only exist at the solid-liquid-gas interface under the triple point pressure, a hydrostatic head correction must be applied to the theoretical triple point temperature to calculate the temperature at the effective sensing point of the thermometer used in the cell.
+Since the defined Triple Point conditions can only exist at the solid-liquid-gas interface under the triple point pressure, a hydrostatic head correction must be applied to the theoretical triple point temperature to establish the temperature at the effective sensing point of the thermometer used in the cell.
 A user manual included with each cell includes data characterizing the cell's geometry and the cell's hydrostatic head correction.

 - KEY FEATURES